 The bad thing about the Isle of May

-I saw only a quarter of the island but that was enough to make the Farne Islands look a bit less impressive.
+I only saw a quarter of the island but that was enough to make the Farne Islands look a bit less impressive.
 I’m only comparing the two because they’re both within reach of where I stay in the borders.
 It often feels like there’s more people on the Farnes than birds, there’s no jostling for position on the Isle of May.
 The boat holds 100 passengers and once you’ve all dispersed, you can often go quite awhile without seeing anyone … just you and the birds, the way I like it.

 I only saw a small part of the island and only took a couple decent photos (as I seem to spend more time shooting video these days), but I was happy with what I took in the space of 3 hours (which felt more like 30 minutes).
 There’s no point running around trying to film and shoot everything and coming back with nothing worth showing.
 I’ll definitely be going back, but this time I’ll book 2 or 3 consecutive days and work may way around the island.